What is PMS (Premenstrual Syndrome)?

 - Omega-3 fatty acids were shown to reduce overall PMDD symptomatology

-- Chasteberry, also known as vita agnus, or simply Vitex, has been shown to reduce symptoms of breast pain, swelling, cramps, food cravings, depression, and anxiety
+- Chasteberry, also known as Agnus Castus, has been shown to reduce symptoms of breast pain, swelling, cramps, food cravings, depression, and anxiety.

 - Ginkgo biloba, crocus sativus, and evening primrose oil may have a small effect on symptoms